particle-iot/docs/src/content/en/shared/mobile.md

 also be sure the check out [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on this matter.
 _Notice_ that we've included the required bridging header file in the SDK, you just need to copy it to your project add it as the active bridging header file in the project settings as described in the link above.
 We also have an example app [here](https://github.com/Spark/spark-setup-ios-example), this app also demonstrates the Particle DeviceSetup library usage

+#### Notes
+**Name change**
+Spark was re-branded as Particle.
+Libraries source code will be updated soon to reflect this change.
+New cocoapod libraries will be released with new name and old ones will be depracted soon.
+This applies to both Cloud SDK and Device Setup library.

 ## License